IBM/CRAIG/unit-tests/data-files/slz.md

-vsi-volume-key | An encryption key for Virtual Server Instance (VSI) deployments roks-key       | An encryption key for Red Hat OpenShift Kubernetes (ROKS) cluster deployments atracker-key   | An encryption key for Activity Tracker
+vsi-volume-key | An encryption key for Virtual Server Instance (VSI) deployments roks-key       | An encryption key for Red Hat OpenShift Kubernetes (ROKS) cluster deployments atracker-key   | An encryption key for Activity Tracker encryption-key | An encryption key for service instances

 To allow keys from your Key Protect Service to encrypt VSI and VPC Block Storage Volumes.
 The creation of these service authorizations can be enabled and disabled with the Authorize VPC Reader Role toggle.